WarpWing/Pitchfork/README.md

 A Python bot that webscrapes the Dickinson College Caf Menus and utilizes SMTP to email daily menus to a select list of people.
 The deployment of Pitchfork is done by setting a cronjob on Github Actions to run every morning at 8:00 AM (Send time may vary considering Github Actions add a cronjob to a queue).

-If you want to be added to this list, please email chermsit@dickinson.edu or message WarpWing#3866 on Discord.

 # Installing Pitchfork
 Both the script version and the binary version follow the same install process.
 Assuming you have Python 3, you can do this to install the dependencies:
 ```py